 Q: Is Gold-Plated Brass Good Quality?

-Gold-plated brass is a good quality metal that is resistant to tarnishing.
-It is also a relatively inexpensive option for those looking for the appearance of gold without the high price tag.
-However, it is not as valuable or durable as solid gold.
+A: Gold-plated brass is a good quality metal that is resistant to tarnishing.
+It is also a relatively inexpensive option for those looking for the appearance of solid gold without the hefty price tag usually associated with fine jewelry.
+However, plated brass is not as valuable as solid gold but is more durable (scratch-resistant) than 24k gold.